Acknowledgement, redress, closure: Why reparations for Black Americans are needed

 To understand the reasons behind the push for reparations, we have to take a closer look at the uglier side of American history.

-The first enslaved Africans arrived in what would become the United States of America in 1619, and slavery wasn't made illegal (except as a form of criminal punishment) until the 13th Amendment passed in 1865.
+The first enslaved Africans were trafficked to what would become the United States of America in the 16th century, and slavery wasn't made illegal (except as a form of criminal punishment) until the 13th Amendment passed in 1865.

-The Homestead Acts of 1862-1866 encouraged Black land ownership, but it was mainly white Americans who gobbled up available land grants, which they used to build their own wealth.
+The Homestead Acts enabled white Americans to gobble up most available land grants, which they used to build their own wealth.
+Meanwhile, Black people were denied the 40 acres and a mule they were promised during the Civil War.

-The Black Codes, the most notorious of which were passed in 1865 and 1866, dictated the conditions under which former slaves could work and receive compensation.
+The Black Codes, the most notorious of which were passed in 1865 and 1866, dictated the conditions under which formerly enslaved people could work and receive compensation.
 The laws were used to promote forms of de facto slavery, including sharecropping and forced child labor.

 Overt segregation as well as political and economic disenfranchisement by various means continued through the first half of the 20th century.
 Red-lining systematically denied Black Americans access to public and private goods and services, most notoriously with housing – one of the primary means of building generational wealth.

 Finally, the Civil Rights Act passed in 1964, but that didn't mean the exploitation ended.
-Modern-day police brutality and the broken criminal justice system are two of the most prominent examples of contemporary injustices which have their roots in America's history as a slave state.
+Modern-day police brutality and mass incarceration are two of the most prominent examples of contemporary injustices which have their roots in America's history of enslavement.

 And even though Black men got the right to vote in 1870 and Black women in 1920, that doesn't mean they could actually exercise it.